 1. Not checking the passport requirements

-Most of the rookie travellers think that having a valid passport is enough for travelling abroad.
+Most of the rookie travelers think that having a valid passport is enough for traveling abroad.
 Although, that is true in most of the cases, there are some exceptions.
 Some countries, including China and Russia, have regulations that require your passport to be valid at least 6 months after the date of your return flight.
 Also, there are more than 20 countries in Europe that have the same rule for 3 months.
 And if your passport is still valid, but expiring within this time window, you might unnecessarily complicate your trip.

 2. Trying to book everything

-This happens with most solo travellers that go abroad for the first time.
+This happens with most solo travelers that go abroad for the first time.
 They want to book every part of their trip: every hostel, every meal, every transfer… It sounds good in practice, but after you start your trips you see that you have to sacrifice a lot of your flexibility.
 I would only book the big things and make myself as flexible as possible.
 The journey is unpredictable and you should leave enough buffer time.

 3. Being afraid of locals

-First time travellers are usually easy to spot.
+First time travelers are usually easy to spot.
 They don’t really interact with locals, closely guarding their possessions, with suspicious faces.
 It’s hard to distinguish the friendly locals from the scammers.
 The vast majority of locals aren’t out to get you.
 And if you have the positive approach, you’ll end up making a lot of new friends.
 Read about 13 common scams in Southeast Asia.

-4. Connecting flights schedule
+4. Connecting flights schedule mistakes

 This one can be a real nuisance.
 You can’t find a direct flight and you have to find a connecting flight, but there’s not enough buffer time between the two.
 You end up missing the flight, or sweating really hard, and almost missing the flight.
-The latter happened to me, despite already being a seasoned traveller.
+The latter happened to me, despite already being a seasoned traveler.

 Big cities will have multiple airports sometimes.
 One of those airports will be the main one, that charges higher fees from airlines and has a bit more expensive flights compared to the ones at the other airport.
 Well, what if I tell you that the first airport is probably better connected to the city, which is the case most of the time?
 Never book your flight ticket depending on the flight fare only.
 Research the transport options as well.
 The price for the two can actually end up being the same.
 You might spend all the money that you saved on the flight ticket for paying a cab to your hotel, when you could have used the much cheaper public transport at the other airport, for example.